Hacker0x01/docs.hackerone.com/docs/programs/groups-and-permissions.md

 ![user group](./images/user-group.png)

 To edit your group name and permissions, click **Edit** next to the group you want to edit in **Settings > General > Group Management**.

+### Adding or Removing Users
+To add or remove users:
+1. Click **Add/Remove users**.
+2. Select the checkbox of the users you want to add to the group.
+3. Deselect the checkboxes of the users you want to remove from the group.
+3. Click **Update**.